Characters of the Marvel Cinematic Universe: A–L: Liz

 Liz (portrayed by Laura Harrier) is a senior at Midtown School of Science and Technology who leads the decathlon team.
 She is the daughter of Adrian Toomes and initial love interest of Peter Parker.
 She leaves Peter's school and moves states upon her father's arrest.

-As of 2025, the character has appeared in one project: the film Spider-Man: Homecoming.
+As of 2026, the character has appeared in one project: the film Spider-Man: Homecoming.

 London Master

 The London Master (portrayed by Daniel Swain) is a Master of the Mystic Arts.

-As of 2025, the character has appeared in one project: the film Doctor Strange in the Multiverse of Madness.
+As of 2026, the character has appeared in one project: the film Doctor Strange in the Multiverse of Madness.
 An alternate universe variant of the London Master appeared in one project: the Disney+ animated series Marvel Zombies.

 Maya Lopez / Echo

-Maya Lopez (portrayed by Alaqua Cox as an adult and Darnell Besaw, Cox's cousin, as a child) also known as Echo, is of Native American descent and is deaf.
-An amputee since a childhood accident, she is skilled in martial arts.
-She is the daughter of William Lopez and the adopted niece of Wilson Fisk.
-When William is killed by Clint Barton during his time as the Ronin after the Blip, she becomes the new leader of the Tracksuit Mafia.
-In 2024, Lopez commands them against Barton and Kate Bishop, until she learns from Barton that Fisk orchestrated William's death.
-She's being pursued by Fisk's organization, leading her to return to her hometown in Oklahoma, where she must come to terms with her past, reconnect with her Native American roots, and embrace her family and community.

-As of 2025, the character has appeared in two projects: the Disney+ series Hawkeye and Echo (2024).

 Lopez family

 William Lopez and Taloa (portrayed by Katarina Ziervogel) are the parents of Maya Lopez.
 Henry "Black Crow" Lopez (portrayed by Chaske Spencer) is Maya's uncle and William's brother, who owns a local roller-skating rink and is still connected to Fisk's criminal empire.
 Chula (portrayed by Tantoo Cardinal) is Maya's estranged grandmother and a descendant of the Choctaw tribe.
 Bonnie (portrayed by Devery Jacobs) is the cousin of Maya Lopez and a descendant of the Choctaw tribe, who became a member of the Tamaha Fire Department in her adulthood.
 Biscuits (portrayed by Cody Lightning) is the cousin of Maya Lopez and a member of the Choctaw tribe.
 Skully (portrayed by Graham Greene) is a grandfather-figure to Maya, who owns the town pawn shop.
 Unlike other members of Maya's estranged family, Skully is more willing to find a way forward in their relationship.

-As of 2025, the characters have appeared in one project: the Disney+ series Echo.
+As of 2026, the characters have appeared in one project: the Disney+ series Echo (2024).